14 Inventive Ways to Use Apples (Besides Eating Them!)

 Make a cozy candlestick

 A great way to get crafty during your next fall season gathering is to create candle holders out of apples.
 You’ll need to de-core the apple, carve out the center and smooth the bottom, so it stands up straight.
 Add in a tea light candle, and you have yourself an adorable rustic candle holder.
-You’ve probably been burning candles wrong this whole time, too.

 One of the most creative uses for apples is potpourri.
 Skip the pricy stuff and DIY.
 Set your oven to 250 degrees, thinly slice the apples, and bake in a single layer for about an hour and a half.
 After they dry, mix them with spices like cinnamon or cloves.
 Stick them in a jar and voila!